BritishGeologicalSurvey/etlhelper/docs/index.rst

 ETL Helper provides a custom logging handler.
-Time-stamped messages indicating the number of rows processed can be enabled by setting the log level to INFO.
-Setting the level to DEBUG provides information on the query that was run, example data and the database connection.
+Time-stamped messages indicating the number of rows processed can be enabled by setting the log level to ``INFO``.
+Setting the level to ``DEBUG`` provides information on the query that was run, example data and the database connection.
+To enable the logger, use:

 .. code:: python

-   import logging
+   import etlhelper as etl
-   from etlhelper import logger

-   logger.setLevel(logging.INFO)
+   etl.log_to_console()

 Output from a call to ``copy_rows`` will look like: